CONTENTS

 2. What does product structure mean in practice in Netvisor?

-A: Product structures have options such as model variations, which are created based on attributes defined by the user and the values given to them.
-Additionally, it is possible to create composite product structures in Netvisor that support both package sales and own production.
-In package sales, the system can handle the products in the product structure under one composite product name in inventory accounting during the sales event.
-In own production, manufacturing entries can be made in the system, where the system can reduce sub-products, such as raw materials and components, from inventory according to the structure.
+In package sales, the system handles the products in the product structure under one composite product name in inventory bookkeeping during the sales transaction.
+In own production, during manufacturing entries the system reduces sub products, such as raw materials and components, from stock according to the structure.

 3. How does extended product management support existing e-commerce implementations?